 The Baker Arms, Child Okeford – An unusual but well chosen small menu, which changes depending on locally sourced supplies and seasons.

 The Crosskeys, Sherborne – known for their roasts, and other fab food.

 The Clockspire, Milborne Port – not open for long this is a beautifully restored old school and clock tower, with a modern interior with exposed roof and timbers.
 Fine dining and a huge investment from the owners restoring it and they’ve already been awarded a Michelin Plate.
 Two courses for £25 at lunchtime, which seems good value for such a stylish venue.

 Plumber Manor, Sturminster Newton – tablecloths and country house accommodation and it gets recommended a lot for special occasions.

 The Bramble, Sherborne – Cosy and intimate fine dining restaurant cooking locally sourced ingredients.
 The Head Chef is Mat Follas, BBC’s Masterchef winner 2009.
 Booking advisable!

 Fish and Chips

-Abbey Friar Fish and Chips, Sturminster Newton – Run by two Scottish brothers, these fish and chips are best eaten on a summer’s evening sitting outside the Abbey and people watching.
+Abbey Friar Fish and Chips, Sherborne – Run by two Scottish brothers, these fish and chips are best eaten on a summer’s evening sitting outside the Abbey and people watching.
 They can tell you the trawler which caught the cod, and where it was caught as well as the type and supplier of the potatoes.
 Generous portions.
 The best ever.

 Is Shin Sushi Bento, Sturminster Newton – unusually a Japanese takeaway, with Chinese too.
 Opened last year and building quite a following.